openSUSE/trollolo/README.md

 This will create a new data file for the next sprint number and populate it with initial data taken from the Trello board.
-You are ready to go for the sprint now and can continue with calling `trollolo burndown` after each daily.
+You are ready to go for the sprint now and can continue with calling `trollolo burndown` after each day.

 To generate the actual burndown chart, go to the working directory and call: